e1010101/The-Computerized/README.md

 # The-Computerized
-Adds The Computerized as a playable character to Slay The Spire.
+Adds The Computerized to Slay The Spire as a playable character.

 Main mechanics:
 "Spare Parts": Simple tokens that the Computerized generates at the start of every turn.
 They provide simple but permanent stat boosts.